Q-Technologies/Dancer2-autopkg/README.md

     top_level_dir: "/autopkg"
     repo_dir: "/repo/apps/from_nexus"

-Make sure the user autopkg is running as (fcollect, byt default) has permissions to write to this directory:
+Make sure the user autopkg is running as (autopkg, by default) has permissions to write to this directory:

     mkdir /autopkg
     chown autopkg /autopkg